ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/qqplot_normality.png">
 </p>

-Consistent with whatever have seen so far, the data points of the males Q-Q plot fall onto a straight line.
+Consistent with whatever has been seen so far, the male Q-Q plot's data points fall onto a straight line.
 On the other hand, in females, the data points deviate a lot at the tail.
-Again, this builds up on the hypothesis that M's distribution is normal, and F's is not.
+Again, this builds upon the hypothesis that M's distribution is normal, and F's is not.

 #### Shapiro-Wilk test
 The final step is to actually run a **normality test**, such as Shapiro-Wilk's: